 A great way to keep users engaged is by providing a stellar user experience while they interact with your business.
 Users will not think twice before abandoning a product or app which causes them frustration.
 In most cases, they will even consider moving to a competition, even if it costs slightly more.

 From a business angle, you could be giving your competitors an edge, since your attracted users have a high chance of moving to them.
-The demands for a great user experience has grown so high that customers are now more impatient than ever in dealing with a frustrating product experience.
+The demands for a great user experience have grown so high that customers are now more impatient than ever in dealing with a frustrating product experience.
 A good user experience is no longer an icing on the cake, but rather a major ingredient of the cake itself.

 According to Marc Hedlund, the founder of Wesabe, his company lost to Mint because Mint had a better design.